 All answers to the specific EGSS survey have been checked, as well as the organisations which were found to have an environmental production in the SBS.
 In order to improve the identification of Belgian EGS-producers and the allocation of their activities to environmental domains, the website of a wide range of organisations was examined.
 As far as the output of the EGSS compilation process is concerned, the outliers are individually checked on their plausibility.

 The EGSS is an account that requires at least 1 FTE to keep the database of individual organisations up to date.
 We do not have the necessary resources to fulfill this condition.
-Improvements are therefore not expected to be achieved in the short run.
+The introduction of the CEP seems to offer an opportunity to thoroughly review the Belgian EGSS universe.
+This will be a one shot review, though.

 13.2.
 Sampling error